laravelio/laravel.io/readme.md

 ## Configuration

 Laravel.IO relies on some key services to function, namely Github OAuth authentication and the Google ReCaptcha service.
-Follow the steps below to fill in the credentials in a custom `.env.local.php` file.
+Follow the steps below to fill in the credentials in a custom `.env` file.

 1. Create the configuration file below at the root of your application with the name ***.env***.